-A lot of new electric cars come with a sat nav system that will direct you to the nearest charging point.
-Alternatively, there are websites that list the position of charging points and can even show whether or not they are in use or not.
-These include Zap-Map, which shows the charging points nearest to where you searching from, what sort of connector they are compatible with and how fast they’ll charge your car.
+A lot of new electric cars come with a sat-nav system that will direct you to the nearest charging point.
+Alternatively, there are websites and apps that list the position of charging points and can even show whether or not they are in use or not.
+These include Zap-Map, which shows the charging points nearest to where you are searching from, what sort of connector they are compatible with and how fast they’ll charge your car.

-Nationwide, there are around 6,800 locations offering over 11,100 individual charging stations (as of January 2019).
-Around 200 are now being added every month, so the number of car charging points is on course to overtake the UK’s 8,500 fuel stations within the next couple of years.
+Nationwide, there are over 25,000 locations offering over 45,000 individual charging stations (as of July 2023) – an 80% increase in two years.
+Many more are now being added every month, so there are now more charging points than fuel stations in the UK.
 Of course, a fuel station tends to have many pumps, whereas electric vehicle charging points may only have a couple of chargers.
-You won’t be surprised to learn that the vast majority of charging points are found in cities and urban areas, and are much more sparse elsewhere.
+We’d always recommend heading for a site with eight, 10 or 12 chargers – that way you’re much more likely to find one without having to wait.

 How do I use a public charging point?

-Most public charging points require you to have their provider’s swipecard, or mobile phone app, to unlock the charging point.
+Most chargers use contactless card payments these days – indeed there are regulations in place that say all new sites must provide this as a service.
+Some public charging points require you to have their provider’s RFID card or mobile phone app to unlock the charging point.
 This will allow you to connect the charging cable from your car to the charging point.

 Often, the charging point will include a lock around its cable to stop it from being disconnected (either maliciously or accidentally).
-You’ll usually need to use the swipecard or app again to disconnect the electricity supply and unlock the cable.
+At the end of your charging session, you’ll usually need to use a credit card, swipecard or app again to disconnect the electricity supply and unlock the cable from your car.

-Be aware, however, that different providers may have different ways of doing operating their charging points, so it’s worth doing specific research into how each company works.
-This will avoid or reduce the amount of time spent in the pouring rain trying to work out how on earth you work that particular charging point.
+Be aware, however, that different providers may have different ways of operating their charging points.
+There will always be instructions on the charger, but if you’re visiting a new network it pays to do some research into how each company works.
+This will avoid or reduce the amount of time spent in the pouring rain, trying to work out how on earth you work that particular charging point.

 Which charging points can I use?